-When bus accidents happens in East Point, the consequences can be severe, leaving victims with painful injuries and other life-changing damages.
-Bus accidents are also different from typically car, truck, or bike accidents because they can involve a large number of people.
+When bus accidents happen in East Point, the consequences can be severe, leaving victims with painful injuries and other life-changing damages.
+Bus accidents are also different from a typical car, truck, or bike accidents because they can involve a large number of people.
 If you were hurt in a bus accident, or you have a child or loved one who was affected by a bus accident, it’s time to take action.
 You may be entitled to financial recovery for your damages, ranging from minor to fatal.
-It’s time to call a East Point bus accident lawyer.
+It’s time to call an East Point bus accident lawyer.

 Our lawyers hold more than 20 years of experience helping victims of bus accidents recover the money they need to get better, cover their expenses, and move on with their lives as fully as possible.
 We’re here to listen and to support you in the insurance claim process.
 For a free consultation with one of our attorneys to discuss your options, call us today at 404-341-6555, or fill out the online form to your right to get started.

 Four Steps to Take if You’re Hurt on a Bus in East Point

 Your safety is the most important factor after a bus accident, followed by protecting yourself legally.
 Here’s what you need to do after being injured in a bus accident.